FAQ / Frequently asked questions

 Appointments

-You can easily book an appointment via our homepage.
-Now entering your contact details, your appointment is in our system.
-However, please note that your additional details must also be known to us no later than 36 hours before your appointment so that we can make an accurate vaccination recommendation and all vaccines are in stock at the time of your appointment.
+You can easily make an appointment via our homepage.
+After entering your contact details, your appointment will be in our system.
+However, please note that we also need to know your additional details at least 36 hours before your appointment, so that we can make an accurate vaccination recommendation and all vaccines are in stock at the time of your appointment.

 General travel advice is not always relevant for every traveller, as every person and every trip is different.
 Therefore, your file is always assessed first and the vaccination advice is always prescribed by our specialised doctors.
 Issues such as your health and your travel activity are taken into account.
-You can then decide whether you agree with the recommended vaccinations.
+Then you can decide whether you agree with the recommended vaccinations.

 Some vaccinations require multiple doses at intervals of several weeks or months, so it is advisable to start arranging your vaccinations as early as possible.
 This will also give your immune system time to build up adequate protection.
 The timing depends on the nature and duration of your trip.
-As a guideline: for simple trips, make an appointment for the first consultation 4 - 8 weeks before departure, and for long-term or high-risk trips, more than six months in advance.
-Note that there is an exception to this for the dengue vaccine.
+As a guideline: for simple trips, make an appointment for the first consultation 4 - 8 weeks before departure, and for long-term or high-risk trips over six months in advance.
+Note: With the dengue vaccine, there is an exception to this.
 This is because it must be given at three-month intervals.

-If no dates are available at your chosen Vaccination Point location, the location may be newly opened and dates may be made available soon.
-In this case, you can also check other nearest locations.
+If no dates are available at your chosen Vaccination Point location, it may be that the location has just opened and the dates will be made available soon.
+In this case, you can check other nearest locations.

 Would you like an appointment edit?
 Then you should do this by phone.
 Together we will look for a new date and time.
 You can reach us at 0900-8222462.